github-aws-runners/terraform-aws-github-runner/lambdas/services/scale-set/README.md

 The public GitHub runner inventory is not fetched on ordinary steady-state or scale-up polls.
 A compute provider explicitly requests one bounded, owner-scope inventory refresh when it needs to verify old handed-off capacity or perform safe scale-down; owner inventory is briefly shared across reconcilers.
 The first provider pass is marked lifecycle-only and the second is explicitly marked inventory-complete, so the provider cannot mistake a post-restart gap for an authoritative absence.
 Runner deletion executes inside the serialized reconcile loop, re-fetches the Actions identity by name, and then performs a fresh public GitHub lookup to verify the exact ID/name and confirm the runner is not busy before issuing the delete.

-Message acknowledgement is last: acquire available jobs, update lifecycle state, complete the idempotent compute reconciliation, then delete the message.
-A failure leaves the message available for redelivery.
-A typed busy/unknown retention is processed and acknowledged without closing the session; it is not treated as an API failure.
+Messages follow the upstream scale-set listener order: acknowledge first, then acquire available jobs, update lifecycle state, and reconcile compute.
+Provider failures therefore stop that reconciler after the message has been acknowledged; provider results expose one error outcome rather than the control-plane scaling retry classification.
+A typed busy/unknown retention remains a successful reconciliation.
+Session and transport failures are handled separately by bounded client retries or session recreation.

 The EC2 provider counts a `config-published` instance as serving only during the orchestration request's boot window (`bootTimeoutMinutes`, default `10`) or after an exact online or `JobStarted` identity is observed.
 After the window, offline or unknown capacity is retained rather than terminated, and the complete inventory pass allows it to stop suppressing a replacement.
 Instances left in an earlier or unknown publication state are also retained for operator recovery and never terminated speculatively.
 EC2 ownership includes a SHA-256 hash of the canonical GitHub configuration scope, preventing the same runner-config name and numeric scale-set ID in another GitHub scope from colliding.
 A bounded one-instance physical surge may replace ambiguous capacity; once that ceiling is reached, the provider reports retained capacity instead of creating an unbounded replacement loop.